grounded-lab/plsm-GD/README.md

 ## Concept

-**core:**
+**core design:**
 - Restore the right working set quickly from *any* included tab entry point.

     - Opening a file directly from Docs/Drive auto-restores all saved group(s) that contain that file.

-    - [insert screen recording]
+    - [insert screen recording (1 file -> 1 group)]  | [insert screen recording (1 file -> multiple groups)].

-    - Opening a group directly from the extension restores only that selected group.
+    - Opening a group directly from the extension restores only that selected group, regardless of if it contains any tab that is also included in another saved group.

     - [insert screen recording]